 Boulevard Fence Replacement

-The Emergency Operations Page for Fort Bend County Levee Improvement District No. 2 was developed Guideline Management Services to provide real-time monitoring of water levels, pump activity, flood gate status, and drainage channel conditions, offering a centralized resource that keeps residents and emergency staff informed.
-By integrating live gauge data, the page features an easy-to-read graphic that automatically updates to show current water levels inside and outside the levee, pump station operations, and critical elevation benchmarks.
-Additional data from rain and stream gauges track rainfall totals, while staff gauges provide hourly updated images from key locations.
+The Emergency Operations Page for Fort Bend County Levee Improvement District No. 2 provides real-time monitoring of water levels, rainfall, pump operations, and flood gate status.
+By integrating live gauge data, the page features an easy-to-read graphic that automatically updates to show conditions inside and outside the levee.
+Cameras located throughout the drainage system provide photos that are updated hourly.
 By delivering innovative solutions, this project strengthens emergency preparedness, supports proactive flood management, and enhances flood risk awareness within the community.

 Visit FBCLID2 Emergency Operations Page